a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 So in this particular trade if you risk 10k on average you will make $350.
 But what if you can only do this once a month and you only have 100k in capital?
 That is only $3500 per month or $42,000 per year.

-## How many trades can you put on in a day / year?
+## How often can you trade your strategy?

 The next question is this: if you have a trade that should have a positive expectancy you are going to want to do it as often as possible.
 But you only have a finite amount of capital and when you are in the trade the capital is allocated.
 So if you are doing long timeframe momentum trades maybe you can only 5 of these per year, and if you only have 1 winner a year you don't have a system that you can rely on for income.

 You probably need to do something more like this: look for a trade you can put on a few times per day.
 It should have a low but positive expectancy.
 You are probably looking at very small price moves of 0.5% or less, so you need to trade really large.
-So let's pretend we are doing momentum scalping and check that out.
+So let's pretend we are intraday trading a strategy that only takes a few minutes to execute when the setup is right.

 You trade intraday price fluctuations in small cap stocks, on average your win rate is 60% and you make 0.5% per win.
 When you lose or break even your average loss is 0.3% after fees and thanks to your tight stop losses.